sparkflows/sparkflows-docs/docs/user-guide/git-integration/import-project.rst

 - Select ``IMPORT FROM OTHER REPO``.
 - Provide the url of other Git repo, all branches of provided git url get loaded below.
 - Select the ``Branch``.
-- Provide root folder path(if not added it will get link with path added in config) and click button next to it to load projects.
+- Provide root folder path and click button next to it to load the projects within the path.

+   If there is no root folder path provided it will get linked with the path added in the git configurations

 - You will get the project list of the selected branch and provided root folder path.
 - Select the ``Project``.
 - Provide description of the project.
 - Click on the ``CREATE``.

-Selected Project will get created from other repo.
+The selected project will get created from the other repo.

 .. figure:: ../../_assets/git/other-repo.png
    :alt: OtherRepo
    :width: 60%

-You can see the created Project in project list.
+You can see the created Project in the project list.